needful-tools/bruh/README.md

 For issues and questions:
 - Check `docs/experts/bot/troubleshooting.md`
-- Review logs: `docker-compose logs bot`
+- Review logs: `docker-compose logs bruh`
 - Open an issue on GitHub